Frequently Asked Questions

 Where can I go fishing at Fort Indiantown Gap?

-Marquette Lake and Indiantown Run are stocked with trout annually and are open to the general public. indiantown Run is open to public fishing without a FTIG permit from the Bridge on Wood Rd near the Trout Nursery, though Marquette Lake, to Route 443 south of the spillway.
-Fishing at Shuey Lake and in A-21 is now restricted access and by outdoor recreation permit only.
-Shuey Lake will NOT be stocked with trout and is only open when Training Area A-16 is available.
+Marquette Lake and Indiantown Run are stocked with trout annually and are open to the general public.
+Indiantown Run is open to public fishing without a FTIG permit from the Bridge on Wood Rd near the Trout Nursery, though Marquette Lake, to Route 443 south of the spillway.
+Shuey Lake is also open to public fishing.
+Fishing in A-21 is now restricted access and by outdoor recreation permit only.
 All other areas require an outdoor recreation permit, when the area is open in iSportsman, for fishing.

 What is DMAP?

 The Deer Management Assistance Program (DMAP) is a program run through the Pennsylvania Game Commission that allows private landowners and public land managers to apply for additional Antlerless Harvest tags for their property in order to reduce deer populations.
 DMAP arrives in the form of coupons that can be handed out to participants in the program and must be redeemed for the actual harvest tag.
 After purchasing the harvest tag, that tag can only be used to harvest an antlerless deer in the DMAP unit that the coupon is for.

 The DMAP unit south of Blue Mountain at FTIG is 643.
 This unit is comprised of all the “A” training areas and C-01.
 MAP The DMAP unit north of Blue Mountain at FTIG is 2840.
 This includes all B, C, and D areas except C-01.
 MAP Hunters that would like to participate in the DMAP program can acquire up to two coupons a year per DMAP unit.
 Please see the Announcements tab on the FTIG iSportsman home page or check with the Wildlife Office: 717-821-3028 for where and when DMAP tags can be acquired.

 Do I need a PGC Pheasant Permit to hunt pheasants at Fort Indiantown Gap?